korzhcom-content/easyquery.net-docs-astro/src/content/docs/getting-started/asp-net-core/aspnet-core-angular.md

 ## Prerequisites

 1. You have an ASP.NET Core (version 2.1+) project with Angular (6.0+) on the client-side.
 We suppose the project was created using a standard ASP.NET Core template (`dotnet new angular`) but it's not a requirement.
 2. Your application uses Entity Framework Core to work with the database.
 NB: Of course, it's possible to use EasyQuery without EF Core.
 We show this approach here just because it's the simplest way.
-For other options please read [$$-Possible ways of data model creation and loading-$$](//$aid/eqdn-qe2307z0qdv3) article.
+For other options please read [Possible ways of data model creation and loading](//easyquery/docs/tutorials/data-model-creation-loading) article.

 ## Trial version registration (for new users)